BenRouhaMN/Calculator/README.md

 A resource represents a stable business concept.

 It is NOT:
 - A database table
 - A service method
 - An internal entity

 Example:

 Internal domain:
 - OrderEntity
 - PricingEngine
 - RiskEvaluation

 External API:
 - Order
 - Payment

-Never expose internal domain structures directly.
+Internal domain models MUST NOT be exposed directly.

 ---